• Royal Flying Corps •

-The database is in the process of compilation, but preliminary data can be accessed here.
+The database can be accessed here.

 The Royal Flying Corps was formed on the 13th April 1912 and comprised a Military Wing, Naval Wing, Central Flying School and the Royal Aircraft Factory.
 The Naval Wing split from the RFC on 1st July 1914 to become the Royal Naval Air Service ('RNAS'), under the control of the Admiralty.

 On the 1st April 1918 the RFC merged with the RNAS to form the Royal Air Force ('RAF').

 The RFC was a Corps of the Army, and thus had Army ranks, regulations and procedures.

 All of the initial personnel of the RFC Military Wing comprised officers and men who transferred from the Army, and the Army continued to be a significant source of personnel for the RFC, either by permanent transfers, secondment or temporary attachment (the latter categories applying particular to observers).

 Officers could initially enter the RFC in two ways: by transfer from an Army Unit or by joining the Special Reserve.
 The latter were sometimes known as 'civilian pilots' as they generally had no military experience.
 Early Special Reservists included well-known pre-war pilots such as Geoffrey de Havilland and BC Hucks, famous for touring the country 'looping the loop'.
 They were looked down upon by some military officers, some of whom had experience in the Boer War and other campaigns.